VedJain03/Django-to-do-list/README.md

   - Delete item
   - All underlined fields have links leading to other pages

+requirements.txt has the software specifications used to run this program

 Note: This is just a project I did in order to familiarize myself with Django and HTML, and there are definitely a lot of potential capabilities to be implemented in the future.